tayyabsayyad/unix-mkdocs/courses/unixquickstart/module2/general_commands.md

 ```

-As you ca see in the above example, first column shows the curent time, second show hw long the system is running in hrs and minutes, 2 users are logged in and system load for the last 1, 5 and 15 minutes
+As you can see in the above example, first column shows the curent time, second show hw long the system is running in hrs and minutes, 2 users are logged in and system load for the last 1, 5 and 15 minutess

 Use -p to print information in pretty format